 An essential aspect of COCC’s vision for the facility is its adaptability for future needs.
 Ten years from now and beyond, the facility will be able to support training in technologies that are unknown today.
-To provide this flexibility, the Technology Education Center was designed with modifiable spaces as well as expansion space and large exterior access doors to allow for removing and installing equipment.
+To provide this flexibility, the Redmond Technology Center was designed with modifiable spaces as well as expansion space and large exterior access doors to allow for removing and installing equipment.

 Programs in the progressive new field of nondestructive testing and nondestructive inspections will be located in the technology center.
 These programs will train students in the techniques for detecting internal or external defects, determining structure, composition and properties or measuring geometric characteristics.
 Students will be able to earn several one-year certificates or a two-year degree in nondestructive testing and inspection.
 According to the state of Oregon job data website, the annual salary for a Level I entry-level technician position is $30,000 to $45,000, depending on experience.